AlfieLinux/salt/README.md

 9e8083a8 (AlfieLinux 2018-11-13 14:54:47 +0000  22)
 ```

 Shows what was edited, when it was edited, who edited it and which line was edited.
-Again a useful command for group projects or at workplaces when someone has made a huge mistake and won't admit making one :').
+Again an useful command for group projects or at workplaces when someone has made a huge mistake and won't admit making one :').